-Once in a while a customer will ask me this question — believing they should upload the image size they require for their content to the WordPress Media Library.
-For example, if they require a 300x200px image for their content, then they upload a 300x200px image to the Media library.
-What they don’t realize is that WordPress isn’t meant to be used this way, and they’re actually breaking an essential WordPress feature by doing this — not to mention that WPSSO will probably reject the image for being too small for Facebook Open Graph meta tags and Google Schema markup requirements. :-)
+On occasion a customer will ask me this question, thinking they should be uploading the image size they require to the WordPress Media Library.
+For example, if they require a 300x200px sized image for their content, then they upload a 300x200px image to the Media library.
+What they don’t realize is that WordPress isn’t meant to be used this way, and they’re actually breaking an essential WordPress feature (ie. responsive images) by doing this — not to mention that WPSSO will probably reject the image for being too small for Facebook and Google’s Rich Results.

 So, what should you do if you want a 300x200px image in your content?